ApurvaBhargava/apurvabhargava.github.io/writeups/minigrid-latent-planning-disentangled.md

 ### 3.2 Why This Helps Planning

-Planning in the vanilla model operates in an entangled latent space:
+Planning in this model operates in an entangled latent space:

 $z_t = g(o_t), \quad \hat{z}_{t+1} = f(z_t, a_t),$